readless17/readless17/README.md

 •	🎓 Graduated in Information Systems by uniban and certified by Microsoft and OutSystems.

-• 💼 Senior Systems Analyst at @totvs.
+• 💼 Full Developer Analyst at @TCS.

 • 📚 I've been working and directing my studies in web development: C#, Javascript, Typescript, Angular and OutSystems.